Dengtangtang/simple_ftp_server/README.txt

 This is a simple ftp server in C language.

 Supporting commands:
-USER, PASS, PASV, PORT, QUIT, RETR, SYST, TYPE
+USER, PASS, PASV, PORT, QUIT, RETR, STOR, SYST, TYPE

 Note:
 For USER command: anonymous username for the present